phil-opp/blog_os/blog/content/second-edition/posts/06-double-faults/index.md

 It worked!
 Here is what happens this time:

 1. The CPU executes tries to write to `0xdeadbeef`, which causes a page fault.
-2. Like before, the CPU looks at the corresponding entry in the IDT and sees that the present bit isn't set.
+2. Like before, the CPU looks at the corresponding entry in the IDT and sees that no handler function is defined.
 Thus, a double fault occurs.
 3. The CPU jumps to the – now present – double fault handler.

 The triple fault (and the boot-loop) no longer occurs, since the CPU can now call the double fault handler.